PaulBernier/factom-storage/doc/factom-storage.md

 * Chain is created and contains the "header" of the file (various information to retrieve the file and check its integrity).
 * File is split in chunks (of a bit less than 10kb, the maximum allowed per EC).
 * File part entries are created and added to the chain concurrently (no need to insert them sequentially as each part has its order).
-* Return the chainId and the private key used to sign (to optionaly prove ownership of the upload).
+* Return the chainId of the file and the key pair used to sign if it was auto generated (to optionaly prove ownership of the upload).

 ## Chain first entry